 - Severely damages or misuses your property

-This article discusses which type of property can be converted, proving conversion, and damages available to those affected by conversion.
+This article discusses which type of property can be converted, proving conversion, and property damages available to those affected by conversion.

-The tort of conversion covers a much broader range of interference with property than just loss of physical possession (which is considered "trespass to chattel").
+The tort of conversion covers a much broader range of interference with property than just loss of physical possession (which is "trespass to chattel").
 For a successful conversion claim, you have the burden of proving the elements of conversion: